INFGameDev/ConstGen/README.md

 <br/>

-Magic strings are considered bad as they are very error-prone, they are non-performant and slow as no optimization is applied on them by the compiler as they are dynamically changing, the more you use them the more it will add up that will not only cause performance problems but will also make it harder to fix the bugs on your code.
+Magic strings are considered bad as they are very error-prone, they are non-performant and slow as no optimization is applied on them by the compiler as they are dynamically changing.
+The more you use them the more it will add up that will not only cause performance problems but will also make it harder to fix the bugs on your code.

 So instead so we use constants, by this way we are fixing a variable's value so that it can be optimized, not only that it also eliminates the error of writing a typo in which the compiler has no whatsoever idea but will instead propagate an error at runtime causing annoying problems and bugs.

-In here instead of typing out the string directly as an argument to a method, the constant property can be used.
+In here instead of typing out the string directly as an argument to a method, the constant property is used.

 ![usage example](https://github.com/INFGameDev/Project-ReadMe-Images/blob/master/ConstGen/Usage_Example.png)